Amalasuintha: Death

 While imprisoned by her co-regent Theodahad, Amalasuintha was murdered while bathing, on 30 April 535 according to Agnellus.
 Though historian Massimiliano Vitiello has instead suggested a date in May.
-The death of Amalasuintha was used by Justinian I as a reason to go to war with the Ostrogoths and attempt to reclaim Italy for the Roman Empire.
+The death of Amalasuintha was used by Justinian I as a reason to go to war with the Ostrogoths and attempt to reclaim Italy for the Eastern Roman Empire.
 According to the Eastern Roman historian Procopius, Amalasuintha was thinking about handing over Italy to Justinian around the time of her death.
 There is some evidence to suggest that the Byzantine Empress Theodora arranged to have Amalasuintha murdered, by conspiring with Theodahad through Justinian's ambassador Peter the Illyrian.
 Procopius believed that Theodora viewed Amalasuintha as a potential love rival and threat to her position as Empress.
 However, modern scholarship has contended that Theodora was acting on Justinian's behalf in arranging Amalasuintha's murder as it gave him clear justification to attack Theodahad.

 In 536, Theodahad was deposed by Witigis, who had forcibly married Amalasuintha's daughter Matasuintha.
 With the people's support, Witigis had Theodahad put to death.